wp-plugins/bulletproof-security/readme.txt

 = Are there any known conflicts with other WordPress Plugins? =

 Yes.
 There is one known conflict with the Ozh' plugin.
 BulletProof has been tested with over 1000+ WordPress plugins.
+The solution to fix this is really simple and easy.
+FTP to your website, download the BPS default.htaccess file from the /wp-content/plugins/bulletproof-security/htaccess folder, then upload the default.htaccess master file to the /plugins/ozh-admin-drop-down-menu/ folder and rename default.htaccess to just .htaccess.

 = Can I add my own .htaccess code to the BulletProof .htaccess files? =